publishkit/vault/plugins/create.md

 ### init

 Some plugins may require some initialisation before they get rendered.
-In that case just provide an `init` function to your plugin class.
+In that case, just provide an `init` function to your plugin class.

 > [!info]
 > - If you don't provide an `init` function, the lifecycle will continue as normal.